 |Liforme Travel Yoga Mat||4.63 pounds||70.8 inches||Rubber||$124.95|

 Okay, it’s a tricky question because there are a bunch of sexy yoga mats out there, but sometimes they’re just like that terrible high school crush you had.
 They’re initially everything you’ve been dreaming of but turn out to be misleading, suck, and make you wish you never met them.

-A good rule of thumb is to pick a yoga mat based on the following features:
+A good rule of thumb when picking the best yoga mat for travel is to pick one based on the following features:

 You really don’t want to end up like me and my 8-pound yoga mat.
 Carrying a heavy yoga mat around also means that you will face extra luggage fees at the airport, that your shoulders will constantly be in pain (kinda feels like carrying an awkward backpack) and that you’ll develop a love-hate relationship with it, which isn’t what yoga is about.

 The perfect weight for a travel yoga mat (don’t ask me how I know this) would be from 2 to 4 pounds.
 In general though, the lighter, the better.

 There are two things to consider here when it comes to a packable yoga mat.
 For one, you want a yoga mat that doesn’t take too much space.
 If you’re one of those travellers that pack their life in numerous bags (from backpacks to suitcases and Aldi bags), you really want a yoga mat that is compact enough for you to slip it in your main bag.